Department of Forest, Rangeland, and Fire Sciences

 Ecology is the study of the relationships between living organisms, including humans, and their physical environment.
 Ecologists seek to understand the vital connections of natural and artificial ecosystems.

-By focusing on ecological, cultural, and sociological relationships; studying how living and nonliving factors interact; and asking what organisms need to survive and thrive, our students are prepared to address complex, interdisciplinary problems that threaten ecosystems across the world.
+Our students are prepared to address complex, interdisciplinary problems that threaten ecosystems across the world by focusing on ecological, cultural, and sociological relationships; studying how living and nonliving factors interact; and asking what organisms need to survive and thrive.

-The Ecology & Ecosystems Science curriculum is strongly grounded on research, culminating in a guided, hands-on senior thesis experience.
+The ecology and ecosystems science curriculum is strongly grounded on research, culminating in a guided, hands-on senior thesis experience.
 Students may research topics such as the removal or return of apex predators or the strengths and weaknesses of invasive species on ecosystems.

 Graduates are equipped to be leaders in ecology, providing critical insight to our changing biosphere.
 Our ecologists go on to work in academia, government agencies such as the U.S. Geological Survey, and non-governmental organizations like Conservation International.
 Our ecologists perform fieldwork to analyze environmental conditions and habitats, and they gather information for ecosystem management or restoration projects.
 Graduates go on to create essential solutions to worldwide problems such as biodiversity conservation, disease dynamics, the effects of anthropogenic changes, and the course of pollutants.